Lacha Saffron - Laccha kesar Pure Kesar

-This red-colored spice is precious and is also known as "red gold."
-Its high price is the reason why its called "red gold."
+This red-colored spice is precious and known as red gold.
+Its high price is why it's called red gold.

 It sells at an average rate of $5 per gram.
 Its highest quality is sold at $65, which is more expensive than gold.

-Laccha is a saffron type with long and flat dark red threads and a yellowish red tail.
+Laccha is a saffron type with long, flat dark red threads and a yellowish red tail.
 The filaments of its red tail are called Zarda.
 Pure lacha saffron's made from the broken stain of the flower.

 Mongra, with a yellowish hue, is dull red and contains broken parts of the blossom of Crocus Sativus.

-Mongra Kesar is naturally occurring and is one of the best qualities of the spice.
+Mongra Kesar is naturally occurring and is one of the best qualities of spice.

 Mongra is known for its shading, seasoning, sweet smell, and healing properties.
 The red threads of the Mongra are quite long.